-The working principle of the oil power station is very simple.
-Firstly, the air in a cylinder is compressed to raise the temperature.
-Secondly, the oil inside the engine is burned.
+The working principle of the oil power station is straightforward.
+Firstly, we compress the air in a cylinder to raise the temperature until the oil inside the engine burns.
 The combustion produces the working fluid at high temperature and high pressure to convert the heat energy into mechanical energy.

-And as the oil engine acts as a prime mover it rotates the rotor of the electrical generator and converts this mechanical energy into electrical energy.
+And as the oil engine acts as a prime mover, it rotates the electrical generator’s rotor and converts this mechanical energy into electrical energy.

 This working principle is a cycle done by the processes: intake, compression, expansion, and exhaust.

-It is the main part of the plant used to produce the power and it may be of the two-stroke or four strokes.
+It is the main part of the plant for producing the power, and it may be of the two-stroke or four strokes.

-It consists of a storage tank where we store the oil supplied to the plant.
+It consists of a storage tank where we store the oil from the plant.

-It involves the fuel tank where oil pump for usage, strainer which is used to remove suspended impurities of the oil, and fuel injection (transfer) pump which is used to inject the clean oil into the engine.
+It involves the fuel tank where the oil pump for usage, strainer, which we use to remove suspended impurities of the oil, and fuel injection (transfer) pump, is used to inject the clean oil into the engine.

-It’s used to remove the exhaust gas from the engine to the atmosphere, and we also add a silencer to this system to reduce the noise level of the system.
+We use it to remove the exhaust gas from the engine to the atmosphere, and we also add a silencer to this system to reduce the system’s noise level.

-It’s very important in the oil power station to have a cooling system to maintain the overall temperature of the engine at an agreeable level.
-This cooling system requires a water source, a water pump that circulates water through a cylinder, and cooling towers which used to cool the hot water.
+It’s vital in the oil power station to have a cooling system to maintain the engine’s overall temperature at an agreeable level.
+This cooling system requires a water source, a water pump that circulates water through a cylinder, and cooling towers that we use to cool the hot water.

-It’s used to minimize the wear of the rubbing surface of the engine as we store oil in a main lubricating oil tank then draw this oil from an oil pump to pass through the oil filter to remove impurities.
+We use it to minimize the wear of the engine’s rubbing surface as we store oil in a main lubricating oil tank then draw this oil from an oil pump to pass through the oil filter to remove impurities.

-Self-starters-which is used in small oil engines where motor draws heavy current and designed to work for continuously 30 Sec after it’s cooled.
+Self-starters in small oil engines where the motor draws heavy current and is designed to work 30 Sec after being cooled continuously.

 They are located close to the main engine and driven through a clutch and gears as the clutch disengaged to start the engine.

-They are used in large oil engine and it ’s supplied from an air tank.
+We use it in large oil engine, and it’s supplied from an air tank.

-It’s used to control the speed of the engine by changing the fuel provide according to engine load.
+It’s used to control the engine’s speed by changing the fuel provide according to engine load.

 The layout of the oil power station illustrates the main and auxiliary components of the plant and the importance of each component as:

-Also known as the compression ignition engine and consists of a cylinder, cylinder head, piston, inlet valve, an inlet port, exhaust valve, valve spring, cooling fins, wrist fines, wrist pin, connecting rod, crankcase, crank pin, crank, and crankshaft.
+The compression ignition engine consists of a cylinder, cylinder head, piston, inlet valve, an inlet port, exhaust valve, valve spring, cooling fins, wrist fines, wrist pin, connecting rod, crankcase, crank pin, crank, and crankshaft.

-It is classified into a two-stroke engine and four-stroke engines.
+We classify them into two-stroke engine and four-stroke engines.

-It is an arrangement to initially rotate the engine, and we used compressed air for starting the engine until it runs with its own power.
+It is an arrangement to rotate the engine initially, and we use compressed air for starting the engine until it runs with its own power.

 We use trucks, railway wagons (barges), or oil tankers to deliver the fuel oil to the plant site.
-The oil is delivered to the main tanks from engine day tanks which is capable to store oil equivalent to 8-hour consumption through strainers.
+Engine day tanks deliver the oil to the main tanks, capable of storing oil equivalent to 8-hour consumption through strainers.

 Liquid Fuel Handling System

-And we heat the oil by hot water or steam to reduce viscosity and in order to reduce the pumping power input.
+And we heat the oil with hot water or steam to reduce viscosity and reduce the pumping power input.